The Component Library lets you extend functionality in Bizagi; by including custom code to be used in the logic behind your processes.

 Consider variables such as the volume of data being exchanged with your on-premise data source.

 To learn more about a VPN and its requirements, refer to Integration using a VPN.

 10. Implementation round-trips

-Once business processes have been deployed to the production environment, it will not be possible to delete the components these processes use, as registered in the Component Library.
+Once business processes have been deployed to the production environment, you cannot delete the components that are registered in the Component Library that these processes use.

 Therefore, consider the following in case that you need to roll-out changes to that process:

-•You may choose to create a new version of the process where it uses no components or it uses a different component.
+•You may choose to create a new version of the process which uses different components, or no custom components.

-When editing the component, you may not change the component's main details (such as name or its namespace).
+When editing a component, you may not change the component's main details such as its name or namespace.